henne90gen/Neon/README.md

 -   Float (64 bit): `float f = 0.0`
 -   Boolean (1 bit): `bool b = true`
 -   Array
-    -   one dimensional arrays of all the primitive data types are fully supported
+    -   one dimensional arrays of the following primitive data types are supported:
         -   `int[5] a`
         -   `float[5] a`
         -   `bool[5] a`
 -   String `string s = "Hello World!"`
     -   the string type is managed, which means that the length of the string is saved along the data

-### Link external object files
+### Linking external object files

 It is possible to link an object file with a program written in Neon.
 This makes it possible to call functions that are contained in the externally linked object file.